linneagyllingberg/linneagyllingberg.github.io/_pages/research.md

 ---

 ## Philosophical aspects of mathematical modelling
 Biological systems are complex systems.
 This statement is so often made, that it can obscure just how radical the consequences of complexity are for the life sciences.
+In the paper *The Lost Art of Matheamatical Modelling* we discuss

  **Linnéa Gyllingberg**, Abeba Birhane, David J.T.
 Sumpter, **The Lost Art of Mathematical Modelling**,